lineality/Online_Voting_Using_One_Time_Pads/README.md

 #### 4. What are differences between ideal-maximum-security-systems on the one hand and on the other hand sufficiently-secure, realistically-accessible, and realistically-feasible/practical-to-implement, systems (e.g. a perfect system vs. a good system, as in "not letting the perfect be the enemy of the good")?

 To clarify goals and questions, below are two lists of questions.
-There is a list of questions that we ARE attempting to answer with this project, and there is another list of questions that we are NOT attempting to answer or resolve with this project.
+Below is a list of questions that we ARE attempting to answer with this project, and below is another list of questions that we are NOT attempting to answer or resolve with this project.
 This clarification should help with focus, so that questions we are NOT asking do not become confused with questions that we are asking.

 ## Questions to answer and focus on include the following: